isel-leic-ipw/2425i-IPW-LEIC34D/Lesson04/part08_en.md

     ```

 ### Example with setTimeout
-- `setTimeout` is used to simulate a common .
+- `setTimeout` is used to simulate an async long operation.
     ```js
     function longOperationAsyncWithPromise(a) {
         return new Promise(function(resolve, reject) {